GSA-TTS/identity-handbook/_articles/platform-oncall-guide.md

 ## Are You Ready?

-Before going on-call for Identity DevOps ensure the following:
+Before going on-call for Platform ensure the following:

 * Access [AWS accounts]({{site.baseurl}}/articles/platform-aws-accounts-and-roles.html)
 * Comfortable with sandbox tasks (Terraform plan and apply, navigating instances)